 After their civil war, Maputo had a “public transport crisis”.
 A state-owned company, Transporte de Moçambique (TPM), tried to fix the problem by acquiring several hundred buses which are now old, but still operating.

 Maputo also has three-wheeled tuk-tuks like those used in Cambodia and India.
 They pose a competitive threat to the taxis and are called “tchopelas“.
 The ones I’ve ridden are pretty funky.
+I wondered if we would make it to the destination without wheels falling off, and the interiors were in terrible condition.

 First Day Exploring Maputo